Shonatza/Ros1-MobileRobot-Project/README.md

 ### Technical Insights
 Implemented in C++, leveraging ROS1 metapackages for scalability and ease of integration.
 The project tackles challenges like varying robot sensor behaviors and real-world hardware constraints.

-### Auxiliary Metapackage & Documentation
-The project includes an **auxiliary metapackage** designed to provide essential dependencies and additional tools that simplify testing and execution in various environments.
-While optional in some settings (e.g., environments with pre-configured ROS setups), it ensures portability and makes the project easily deployable on other systems.

 The **README file** serves as a critical component of the project, offering clear instructions on setup, configuration, and usage.

 ---